-Key Provisions of the Cook County Earned Sick Leave Ordinance and City of Chicago Minimum Wage and Paid Sick Leave Ordinance, current as of July 16, 20171
+Key Provisions of the Cook County Earned Sick Leave Ordinance and City of Chicago Minimum Wage and Paid Sick Leave Ordinance, current as of June 8, 20171

-Subject Cook County Ordinance & Rules Chicago Ordinance & Rules Covered employer Employs at least 1 covered employee who works in Cook County (which could include the employee's home if, among other things, the employee is required to telecommute).
+Subject Cook County Ordinance & Rules Chicago Ordinance & Draft Rules Covered employer Employs at least 1 covered employee who works in Cook County (which could include the employee's home if, among other things, the employee is permitted to telecommute).
 See Ordinance, 42-2; Rules, 320.100.
-For exempt employers, such as federal, state, and local governments, see Ordinance, 42-2, Rules, 320.100(C) Same as ← but, the employer must employ at least 1 covered employee who works in the City of Chicago (note that this could arguably include work from the employee's home if the employee is permitted to telecommute) (See Ordinance, 1-24-010, "employee"; Rules, Article 1, Section 1, "covered employee").
-Exempt employers are not discussed or defined by the Ordinance or Rules.
-Covered employee Covered employee: Employee who works for a minimum of 2 hours in any two-week period in Cook County (note that uncompensated commuting or traveling through Cook County without stopping for a work purpose do not count; However, compensated commuting or travel, or work from home in Cook County does count if required by the employer.
+For exempt employers, such as federal, state, and local governments, see Ordinance, 42-2, Rules, 320.100(C) Same as ← but, the employer must employ at least 1 covered employee who works in the City of Chicago (See Ordinance, 1-24-010, "employee"; Draft Rules, Article 1, Section 1, "covered employee").
+Exempt employers are not discussed or defined by the Ordinance or Draft Rules.
+Covered employee Covered employee: Employee who works for a minimum of 2 hours in any two-week period in Cook County (note that uncompensated commuting or traveling through Cook County without stopping for a work purpose do not count; However, compensated commuting or travel, or working from home in Cook County does count if permitted by the employer.
 See Ordinance 42-2; Rules, 310.100 Exempt employees: Certain employees subject to a collective bargaining agreement and independent contractors.
-See Rules, 310.100(D) Same as ← for covered employees but, the employee must work in Chicago (note that work from home in Chicago may count if such work is permitted by the employer.
-See Rules, Article 1, Section 1 Exempt employees (among others): Certain employees subject to various subsections of the Illinois Minimum Wage Law, employees of any subsidized temporary youth program, employees of any governmental entity other than the City of Chicago, certain employees covered by a collective bargaining agreement.
-See Rule MW 1.05.
+See Rules, 310.100(D) Same as ← for covered employees but, the employee must work in Chicago.
+See Draft Rules, Article 1, Section 1 Exempt employees: Certain employees subject to various subsections of the Illinois Minimum Wage Law, employees of any subsidized temporary youth program, employees of any subsidized transitional employment program, employees of any governmental entity other than the City of Chicago, certain employees covered by a collective bargaining agreement.
+See Draft Rule MW 1.05.

-1 The chart is intended to highlight some of the key provisions of the Cook County Earned Sick Leave Ordinance No. 16-4229, effective July 1, 2017 (the "Cook County Ordinance"), the Interpretative and Procedural Rules governing the Cook County Ordinance, approved May 25, 2017 (the "Cook County Rules"), the City of Chicago Minimum Wage and Paid Sick Leave Ordinance, Chapter 1-24 of the Municipal Code of Chicago, effective July 1, 2017 (the "Chicago Ordinance"), and the rules interpreting the Chicago Ordinance dated June 28, 2017 (the "Chicago Rules").
-The chart is not intended to include all provisions and terms of the Cook County and Chicago Ordinances (collectively the "Ordinances"), or their corresponding rules.
+1 The chart is intended to highlight some of the key provisions of the Cook County Earned Sick Leave Ordinance No. 16-4229, effective July 1, 2017 (the "Cook County Ordinance"), the Interpretative and Procedural Rules governing the Cook County Ordinance, approved May 25, 2017 (the "Cook County Rules"), the City of Chicago Minimum Wage and Paid Sick Leave Ordinance, Chapter 1-24 of the Municipal Code of Chicago, effective July 1, 2017 (the "Chicago Ordinance"), and the draft rules interpreting the Chicago Ordinance dated May 22, 2017 (the "Chicago Draft Rules").
+The chart is not intended to include all provisions and terms of the Cook County and Chicago Ordinances (collectively the "Ordinances"), or their corresponding rules and draft rules.
 Users should review the full text of the Ordinances and corresponding rules to confirm the scope and applicability of the Ordinances.
 This document shall in no way constitute legal advice or form any attorney-client relationship.